 Credit Transfer

 After the exchange period abroad your Transcript of Records will be sent either to you or directly to VAMK International Mobility Services.
 In case the document is sent only to you, deliver a copy to International Mobility Services.
 The credit transfer will be done in Student Desktop by you.
-Remember to attach the transcript of records for the system.
+Remember to attach the transcript of records to the system.
 More instruction can be found from Application procedure (ERPL) on Student Desktop.
 You still need to contact the Study Counsellor about the Individual Study Plan (ISP) and the recognizing of courses.

 Second part of the grant